Glass Collisions

 ABC is working hard to make federal buildings bird friendly.
 Join us today and ask Congress to pass the Bird-Safe Buildings Act!

-Communities that have adopted the following legislation are to be commended for having taken action to address the bird collision crisis.
-However, the following are listed as Not Recommended because they contain such a large number of exemptions that ABC feels they do not apply to enough glass/buildings and thus are not effective enough.
+Communities that have adopted the following legislation are to be commended for having acted to address the bird collision crisis.
+However, the following are listed as Not Recommended because they contain such a large number of exemptions that ABC feels they do not apply to enough glass/buildings and thus are not sufficiently effective.

 Howard County, MD, U.S.A.
 (2020)